PostHog/handbook/docs/handbook/communication.md

 1. Do not use rich text, it makes it hard to copy/paste.
 Use Markdown to format text that is stored in a Git repository.
 In Google Docs use "Normal text" using the style/heading/formatting dropdown and paste without formatting.
 1. We use Unix style (lf) line endings, not Windows style (crlf), please ensure `*.md text eol=lf` is set in the repository's `.gitattributes` and run `git config --global core.autocrlf input` on your client.
 1. Always write a paragraph on a single line.
 Use soft breaks ("word wrap") for readability.
 Don't put in a hard return at a certain character limit (e.g., 80 characters) and don't set your IDE to automatically insert hard breaks.
 Merge requests for the blog and handbook are very difficult to edit when hard breaks are inserted.
 1. Do not create links like "here" or "click here".
-All links should have relevant anchor text that describes what they link to, such as: "GitLab CI source installation documentation".
+All links should have relevant anchor text that describes what they link to.
 Using meaningful links is important to both search engine crawlers (SEO) and people with accessibility issues.
 This guidance should be followed in all places links are provided, whether in the handbook, website, GoogleDocs, or any other content.
 Avoid writing GoogleDocs content which states - `Zoom Link [Link]`.
 Rather, paste the full link directly following the word `Zoom`.